 Quickly evaluate all vascular and drainage tubes for location and patency, and connect them to appropriate monitoring or suction devices.
 Note the amount, color, consistency, and odor of drainage secretions.
 Verify the appropriate functioning of all equipment attached to the patient and label as required.
-While connecting the monitoring and care equipment, it is imperative that the nurse continue to assess the patient's respiratory and cardiovascular status until it is clear that all equipment is functioning appropriately and can be relied on to transmit accurate patient data.
+While connecting the monitoring and care equipment, it is important for the nurse to continue assessing the patient's respiratory and cardiovascular status until it is clear